-- 5.03 An Input Only option is available for Bands that are interested in the educational input and personal evaluation, but not the competitive aspect of the event.
-In this class, Band Directors will receive verbal commentary on their Band's Performance along with a division rating (I, II, III or IV).
+5.03 A Festival Class (Input Only) option is available for Bands that are interested in receiving educational input and personal evaluation, but not the competitive aspect of the event.
+In this class, Band Directors will receive verbal commentary on their Band's Performance along with private scores and a division rating (I, II, III or IV).
 Scores and ratings of such participants will not be announced and will not appear on recaps.
-Input Only participants will not be eligible for any awards. - 5.04 A "Drum Major" Awards Ceremony will follow the conclusion of Prelims.
-Each enrolled Band receives a Regional Participation Award, and each Band Student receives a Regional Participant patch segment and personalized certificate.
+Festival Class participants will not be eligible for any awards.

+5.04 An Awards Ceremony, involving Drum Majors, will follow the conclusion of Prelims.
+Each enrolled Band receives a Regional Participation Award, and each Band Student receives a Regional Participant patch segment and personalized certificate (delivered electronically).
 Awards will be presented for 1st, 2nd and 3rd place in each class as well as Highest Achievement Awards in each class for Outstanding Music Performance (the highest average of the two Music Performance scores), Outstanding Visual Performance (the highest average of the two Visual Performance scores) and Outstanding General Effect (the highest total of all three General Effect scores).